Canyon County assistance programs.

 If you live in Nampa, Caldwell, or Canyon County Idaho, the place you want to turn to for assistance is the Western Idaho Community Action Partnership.
-This non-profit agency is the local community action agency, and it can be contact at (208) 642-9086. they offer many different financial assistance programs, help people become self-sufficient, and can direct people to local charities and grant programs.
+This non-profit agency is the local community action agency, and it can be contacted at (208) 454-0675.
+They offer many different financial assistance programs, help people become self-sufficient, and can direct people to local charities and grant programs.

 If qualified, there are different types of expenses and bills that the agency will help low income and other individuals in need pay.
 Those expenses include: